Archive for the ‘Wine STUFF’ Category

 So where does this mis-information come from?
 It comes from the fact that SOME kosher wines are further classified as “mevushal” – FLASH PASTEURIZED.

-Flash pasteurization is a process used by NON-KOSHER wines too (Latour & Beaucastel to name a few)- sometimes to bring out aromatics, other times to remove potentially harmful bacteria & “stabilize” a wine much like fining or filtering does.
+Flash pasteurization is a process used by NON-KOSHER wines too, including Louis Latour (“The wine is passed through a heat exchanger that raises the temperature to 72°C for 2-3 seconds”) & Beaucastel (“The skins of the grapes are heated briefly to 80 °C / 176 °F and then cooled to 20 °C /6O °F”) to name two.
+This pasteurization is sometimes done to bring out aromatics, and other times to remove potentially harmful bacteria & “stabilize” a wine much like fining or filtering does.

 Kosher wine that has gone through flash pasteurization does so to enable all people (regardless of religion & level of observance) to handle a wine.
 (According to Orthodox Jews non-”mevushal” kosher wine may only be handled by Jews to maintain its classification as “kosher”.)